…a historic village in the East Riding of Yorkshire

 Seaton Ross village is located in East Riding of Yorkshire.
 It is situated approximately twenty miles south east of York and lies close to the towns of Pocklington and Market Weighton.
-There are around two hundred homes within the village, most of which are located along the winding, main road.
+There are around two hundred and thirty homes within the village, most of which are located along the winding, main road.

 A few years after the Norman conquest in 1066 the North rebelled against William I. To control the area and re-enforce his power the King ordered many areas in the North to be laid waste.
 The Domesday Book (1086) reference to Seaton Ross shows this clearly: